 2.3 El Niño criterion and classification methods

-El Niño events are determined by the Oceanic Niño Index (ONI) [i.e. the running 3-month mean SST anomaly over the Niño3.4 region].
+El Niño events are determined by the Oceanic Niño Index (ONI) [i.e. the running 3-month mean SST anomaly over the Niño3.4 region] (Fig. 1a).
 This NOAA criterion is that El Niño events are defined as 5 consecutive overlapping 3-month periods at or above the +0.5° anomaly.

 We classified El Niño events into EP or CP based on the consensus of three different identification methods directly adopted from a previous study (Yu et al., 2012).
 These identification methods included the El Niño Modoki Index (EMI) (Ashok et al., 2007), the EP/CP-index method (Kao and Yu, 2009), and the Niño method (Yeh et al., 2009).